grapestone5321/robond-deep_learning/writeup.md

 # Writeup

+## Data Collection
+We have provided you with a starting dataset for this project.
+Download instructions can be found in the README for this project's repo.
+Alternatively, you can collect additional data of your own to improve your model.
+Check out the "Collecting Data" section in the Project Lesson in the Classroom for more details!

+## FCN Layers
+In the Classroom, we discussed the different layers that constitute a fully convolutional network (FCN).
+The following code will introduce you to the functions that you need to build your semantic segmentation model.

+### Separable Convolutions
+The Encoder for your FCN will essentially require separable convolution layers, due to their advantages as explained in the classroom.
+The 1x1 convolution layer in the FCN, however, is a regular convolution.
+Implementations for both are provided below for your use.
+Each includes batch normalization with the ReLU activation function applied to the layers.

+### Bilinear Upsampling
+The following helper function implements the bilinear upsampling layer.
+Upsampling by a factor of 2 is generally recommended, but you can try out different factors as well.
+Upsampling is used in the decoder block of the FCN.

+## Build the Model
+In the following cells, you will build an FCN to train a model to detect and locate the hero target within an image.
+The steps are:
+- Create an encoder_block
+- Create a decoder_block
+- Build the FCN consisting of encoder block(s), a 1x1 convolution, and decoder block(s).
+This step requires experimentation with different numbers of layers and filter sizes to build your model.

+### Encoder Block
+Create an encoder block that includes a separable convolution layer using the separable_conv2d_batchnorm() function.
+The filters parameter defines the size or depth of the output layer.
+For example, 32 or 64.

+### Decoder Block
+The decoder block is comprised of three parts:
+- A bilinear upsampling layer using the upsample_bilinear() function.
+The current recommended factor for upsampling is set to 2.
+- A layer concatenation step.
+This step is similar to skip connections.
+You will concatenate the upsampled small_ip_layer and the large_ip_layer.
+- Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.

+### Model
+Now that you have the encoder and decoder blocks ready, go ahead and build your FCN architecture!

+There are three steps:
+- Add encoder blocks to build the encoder layers.
+This is similar to how you added regular convolutional layers in your CNN lab.
+- Add a 1x1 Convolution layer using the conv2d_batchnorm() function.
+Remember that 1x1 Convolutions require a kernel and stride of 1.
+- Add decoder blocks for the decoder layers.

+## Training
+The following cells will use the FCN you created and define an ouput layer based on the size of the processed image and the number of classes recognized.
+You will define the hyperparameters to compile and train your model.

+Please Note: For this project, the helper code in data_iterator.py will resize the copter images to 160x160x3 to speed up training.

+### Hyperparameters
+Define and tune your hyperparameters.
+- batch_size: number of training samples/images that get propagated through the network in a single pass.
+- num_epochs: number of times the entire training dataset gets propagated through the network.
+- steps_per_epoch: number of batches of training images that go through the network in 1 epoch.
+We have provided you with a default value.
+One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.
+- validation_steps: number of batches of validation images that go through the network in 1 epoch.
+This is similar to steps_per_epoch, except validation_steps is for the validation dataset.
+We have provided you with a default value for this as well.
+- workers: maximum number of processes to spin up.
+This can affect your training speed and is dependent on your hardware.
+We have provided a recommended value to work with.

+## Prediction
+Now that you have your model trained and saved, you can make predictions on your validation dataset.
+These predictions can be compared to the mask images, which are the ground truth labels, to evaluate how well your model is doing under different conditions.

+There are three different predictions available from the helper code provided:
+- patrol_with_targ: Test how well the network can detect the hero from a distance.
+- patrol_non_targ: Test how often the network makes a mistake and identifies the wrong person as the target.
+- following_images: Test how well the network can identify the target while following them.

+The following cell will write predictions to files and return paths to the appropriate directories.
+The run_num parameter is used to define or group all the data for a particular model run.
+You can change it for different runs.
+For example, 'run_1', 'run_2' etc.

+Now lets look at your predictions, and compare them to the ground truth labels and original images.
+Run each of the following cells to visualize some sample images from the predictions in the validation set.

+## Evaluation
+Evaluate your model!
+The following cells include several different scores to help you evaluate your model under the different conditions discussed during the Prediction step.

 ### 1. Provide a write-up document including all rubric items addressed in a clear and concise manner.

 - The write-up should include a statement and supporting figures / images that explain how each rubric item was addressed, and specifically where in the code each step was handled.
 The write-up should include a discussion of what worked, what didn't and how the project implementation could be improved going forward.